 Most volcanoes have short active periods, separated by longer dormant periods.

 Nevertheless, in the event that a volcano is threatening to erupt, keep in mind the following safety precautions:

 - Stay indoors as volcanic ash is a health hazard, especially for people with asthma or bronchitis

 - Seek shelter in a car or a building

-- Wear a mask or handkerchief to protect your nose and mouth
+- Wear a mask or handkerchief to protect the nose and mouth

 - Wear goggles, sunglasses or eyeglasses and avoid contact lenses

-- Cover up as much of your skin as possible
+- Cover up as much skin as possible

 - Protect sensitive electronics and do not uncover until the environment is totally ash-free